ynonp/csh-course/labs/lab.md

 3. Write a shell script that reads a file and prints its content double-spaced (adding a blank line after each line)
 4. Write a shell script that reads a file and prints its content with no blank lines.
 5. Write a shell script that reads a file and prints out only the longest line
 6. Write a shell script that takes a two file extensions as input (call them ext1 and ext2), and renames all files ending with ext1 to end with ext2.
+Hint: use `eval`
 7. write a shell script that takes several file names as inputs, and copies itself to each of the files. don't forget to set execute permissions on the target files.

 ## Part 5: Getopt